httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 * stale - The cache was able to select a response for the request, but it was stale
 * partial - The cache was able to select a partial response for the request, but it did not contain all of the requested ranges (or the request was for the complete response)

-The most specific reason that the cache is aware of SHOULD be used.
+The most specific reason that the cache is aware of SHOULD be used, to the extent that it is possible to implement.
 See also {{I-D.ietf-httpbis-semantics, Section 4}}.

 ## The fwd-status parameter